epalzeolithe/speedometer/README.rst

 New Changes
 ------------

-0. Exports instant bitrate to mqtt server using "-q ip"
+0. Exports instant bitrate to MQTT server using "-q ip", so you can use values in home assistant for assistant

 1. Python 2.7, 3 is supported now, mac os x platform is included.